 In the museum, the key attractions are the room and desk at which Dickens wrote his first three blockbusters; The Pickwick Papers, Nicholas Nickleby and Oliver Twist, his lectern used on trips to America and his court suit.
 All the rooms are fitted out in the style of the period and filled with displays of his personal artefacts such his handwritten drafts, prints and paintings.

-No matter how familiar you are with Dickens’ work, the museum is a fascinating insight to the life of this literary giant and the early Victorian household.
+The museum is a fascinating insight to the life of this literary giant and the early Victorian household.